Music of Grim Fandango: Live performances

 In 2013 McConnell collaborated with Melbourne Symphony Orchestra to do a pops concert performance of Grim Fandango.
 Around 2015 McConnell prepared a suite of music for performance by the Queensland Symphony Orchestra.
 Celebrating its 20th anniversary, a live performance of script-reading with live music was performed at Electronic Entertainment Expo 2018.
 Later the same year, an evening gala was organized in tribute of the soundtrack during the inaugural edition of the Game Music Festival in the National Forum of Music of Poland.
 Parts of the score was performed live, with 100 pages of musical arrangements prepared by Bartosz Pernal in cooperation with McConnell, who attended and performed in the event.
 Grim Fandango's main theme song was one of the pieces performed by the Danish National Symphony Orchestra and subsequently included in the album Gaming in Symphony.
+In 2023, to celebrate its 25th anniversary, Peter McConnell and a band performed several tunes of the soundtrack at the Cafe Du Nord in San Francisco.
+In 2024 the Manny and Meche song was included in a Game Developers Conference's concert that showcased notable game scores throughout history.
+The concert was directed by composer Austin Wintory, was performed by the San Francisco Conservatory of Music, and it also included Peter McConnell's participation.